-Rudd’s involvement was confirmed by Ghostbusters’ official Twitter account which shared a video of the actor in front of the iconic firehouse used in the franchise.
+Rudd’s involvement was confirmed by the Ghostbusters official Twitter account, which shared a video of the actor in front of the iconic firehouse featured in the franchise.

 “When I heard they were going to call me, well, as you can imagine, I nearly slimed myself,” he says.
 “I can’t wait to join the cast this fall for Ghostbusters.
 In fact, I’m sliming myself right now.”

 Producer Ivan Reitman told ET Online about Rudd’s role: “He’s a seismologist who’s come to this small town because they’ve been having mysterious earthquakes.
 He’s also teaching summer school there and he’s extraordinarily funny.”

 The supporting cast includes another Fargo alum, Bokeem Woodbine, as Sheriff Domingo, while Celeste O’Connor (Freaky) plays his daughter, Lucky.

 Oliver Cooper (Red Oaks) and Tracy Letts (The Woman in the Window) will also appear.

 Long-time Ghostbusters fans were thrilled to hear that the reboot will include roles for the original cast of the franchise, although it’s not yet clear how prominent they will be.